AlexiaChen/awesome-stars/README.md

 ## [Go](id:go)

+- [getlantern/systray](https://github.com/getlantern/systray) – a cross platfrom Go library to place an icon and menu in the notification area
 - [cilium/ebpf](https://github.com/cilium/ebpf) – Pure-Go library to read, modify and load eBPF programs and attach them to various hooks in the Linux kernel.
 - [vbauerster/mpb](https://github.com/vbauerster/mpb) – multi progress bar for Go cli applications
 - [natefinch/lumberjack](https://github.com/natefinch/lumberjack) – lumberjack is a log rolling package for Go